 It is often the topic of hot debate that triple glazing can lead to significant noise reduction, making it particularly beneficial for houses near major roads.
 This may not be the case as we look at the different properties of the glass that reduce sound in the home.

 As we mentioned above, laminate is a great way to reduce sound in the home, but it is also a great way to enhance the security of the glass in your windows.
-Both double and triple glazing can be enhanced in this way and will, therefore, see increased security.
-In both circumstances, it is only one pane of the glass that will contain the laminate and therefore neither double nor triple glazing offer a significant advantage.
+Both double and triple glazing can be enhanced in this way and will, therefore, see increased security in your glazed extensions.
+In both circumstances, it is only one pane of the glass that will contain the laminate, and therefore, neither double nor triple glazing offers a significant advantage.

-So, Should I Choose Double or Triple Glazing?
+So, Should I Choose Double or Triple Glazing for my Glazed Extension?

 Does this mean you should exclude double glazing from your plans when designing your conservatory, orangery or extension?
 Not at all.
 It will still deliver superb performance across a range of performance areas – including acoustics, security and heating.